 First, on sizing.
 The Rush LT seems to run just a touch small and short.
 If you are between sizes, order the larger of your two options.
-If you are a medium 90% of the time, go with a medium.
+If you are true to size, you'll be fine.
 The sizing differential isn't significant, but it is there.

 Next, on comfort.
-In testing other categories of shell gear, we have long wished that Arc Teryx would make their shells from quieter and softer fabric.
+In testing other categories of shell gear, we have long wished that Arc'teryx would make their shells from quieter and softer fabric.
 The same goes for the Rush LT.
-Especially when users might wear this product against the skin (Arc'Teryx makes a point of noting that wearers should use a soft lining fabric) and in high-output situations, employing a more flexible and less "scratchy" external fabric would be appreciated.
+Especially when users might wear this product against the skin and in high-output situations, employing a more flexible and less "scratchy" external fabric would be appreciated.
 The Rush LT (and other Arc'Teryx shell clothing) eventually quiets down with wear and use, but it is pretty crinkly when new.
-If you choose to wear these directly against your skin, make sure it is a warm day, or you are putting out tons of heat.
-The thin fabric is pretty cold against the skin.
-A more robust "fleecy" lining would be appreciated in all but the most California-like of ski conditions.
-Interestingly, for wearing without long underwear while ski touring, most of our test team preferred the resort-specific Arc Teryx Sabre pants to the Rush LT.
-The fleecy lining of the Outdoor Research Trailbreaker soft-shell pants is even more comfortable.
+If you choose to wear these directly against your skin, make sure it is a warm day, or you are putting out tons of heat because the thin fabric is pretty cold against the skin.
+A more robust "fleecy" lining would be appreciated for most conditions.

 The exterior, non-mesh backed vents lead the field.
 One of the side zips goes all the way to the high waistband for both further venting and for donning and doffing of the pants.
-The only pants that vent better are the FlyLow pants that have vents on both inner and outer legs.
+The shell material is thin and breathes well.
+However, the bib construction keeps in heat from the torso and complicates layer adjustments.